 Vietnam is an incredible country to explore, with so many beautiful spots, vibrant cities and friendly people all across the country.
 That being said, with so many of the best places in Vietnam to visit, it can be pretty tough in whittling it down to a few key spots.

-The fact that Vietnam is a rather popular and much-loved travel destination comes as no surprise to pretty much anyone who’s visited – for those who haven’t visited yet, well… you’re in for treat!
+To be honest, the fact that Vietnam is a rather popular and much-loved destination comes as no surprise to pretty much anyone who’s visited.
+Though, if you haven’t yet, well, you’re in for a total treat!

 1.)
 Ho Chi Minh City

 Named after the revolutionary of the same name, Ho Chi Minh City was once known as Saigon and one of the best places in Vietnam to visit.
 Truth be told, if you’re arriving on an international flight, it’s likely you’ll touchdown in either Hanoi or Ho Chi Minh.